 ‘Cause really, who wants to do that?

-So I’ve got six killer tips to help you set your money goals and nail them, every single time.
+So I’ve got six killer tips to help you set your money goals and nail them.

 1. Figure Out Your Starting Point

 It’s really easy to say you want to save XX amount of money or pay off a certain amount of debt.
 But if you don’t know how much money you actually have to put towards your goal, that’s a recipe for failure.